DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

     # Update icon for Authentication and Authorization app in admin menu.
     AdminMenu.set_app_icon('Authentication and Authorization', 'fa fa-user')

-Admin Home link
+Admin Home Link
 ^^^^^^^^^^^^^^^

 If you have configured your site to show the Admin Home link in the sidebar, there will be a link in the sidebar with the ``fa-superpowers`` icon.
 You can change the icon for that link as well.

 For information on how to enable the Admin Home link see the :ref:`configuration:adminlte2_include_admin_home_link` section of the :doc:`configuration` page.

-In any ``admin.py`` file you can call one additional method on the **AdminMenu** to set the Admin Home link icon.
+In any ``admin.py`` file, call one additional method on the **AdminMenu** to set the Admin Home link icon.

 .. code:: python